LukaFilipi/solitons/README.md

 3. Wave breaking - a solution that is not a normal mode
 4. Shock waves - the dispersion term is removed from the KdeV equation

 The directories inside the "Results" directory contain the raw, tab-delimited numerical results of the simulation, as well as images of the plotted graphs for each of these scenarios, with different parameters.
+The different parameters used for each of the plots are indicated in the filenames.